The Healing Power of Sound

 (Sources: Dr John Beaulieu ‘Music and Sound in the Healing Arts,’ ‘Cosmos of the Soul’ Patricia Cori, ‘The Mozart Effect for Children ‘Don Campbell, ‘ Theo Gimble ‘Healing through Colour’ , Chris Neill ‘Balanced Concepts-Colour and Music’.
 Larry Dossey MD ‘Healing Words: The Power of Prayer and the Practice of Medicine’, Chris James, Steven Halpern (www.innerpeacemusic.com), David Hulse (www.Soma Energetics.com) Shirley Roden ‘Sound Healing’)

 Lia Scallon For almost 20 years, the unique, otherworldly vocals of award-winning Composer/Singer Lia Scallon, have been transporting listeners to that sanctuary within the heart, where they can connect with their own wisdom and ability to heal.
 Lia’s music defies easy definition.
 The power of her sacred songs and accompanying ‘Language of Light’, belongs to the realm of Spirit.
 Many say the music reaches deep into their soul, triggering remembrance of their life’s purpose.
-Inspirational and transformative, yet profoundly soothing to body, mind and spirit, it could be said that the ‘Sounds of Sirius’ are calling you ‘home’.
-Lia’s three most recent albums – Crystal Keys, The Luminous Pearl, and Song of the Sidhe, have all received worldwide recognition, and been honoured with multiple awards.
+Inspirational and transformative, yet profoundly soothing to body, mind and spirit, it could be said that the ‘Sounds of Sirius’ are calling you home’ Lia’s catalogue of 13 ‘Sounds of Sirius’ music albums have received worldwide recognition, and been honoured with multiple awards and nominations.

-All text Copyright Sounds of Sirius™ © www.soundsofsirius.com
+All text Copyright Sounds of Sirius™ © soundsofsirius.com